 I relinquish my seat at the table with the highbrow, the degreed, New York Times subscribers, the fit and traveled, that community of well-intended liberals—with whom I share reading lists and favorite subtitled films.

 I’ve risked my career before.
-In fact, I’ve always written in the posthumous style, as if I had no reason to fear censure and derision.
-And so yes, now, I am scorned by people who have not given a second thought to what I have spent years trying to understand.
+In fact, I’ve always written in what might be called the “posthumous style,” as if I had no reason to fear censure and derision.

 In my novel, Locus Amoenus, a 9/11 widow and her son, Hamlet, move to the country to start a sustainable farm.
 Eight years later, Horatio, who has had a ground zero dust sample tested, arrives to tell Hamlet that his new stepfather, Claudius, a government bureaucrat who worked on the World Trade Center towers report, is a fraud.
 The report, even Claudius admits to himself, is “nothing but a fermented blend of preconception and irrelevance.”
 As “conspiracy theorists,” Hamlet and Horatio are labeled nutcases.
 Like Huck, they are marginalized and seen as socially unfit.